 My name is Rachel Schroder.
-I am a senior in high school and am a Texas Action Captain with Students for Life Action, the largest pro-life youth organization in the world.
+I am a senior in high school and am a Texas State Captain with Students for Life Action, the largest pro-life youth organization in the world.
 I am here to represent the hundred Students for Life chapters in Texas in supporting SB 9, the Human Life Protection Act.
 This would ban abortion when and to the extent that the Supreme Court overturns Roe v Wade and Planned Parenthood v Casey, opening the door to true healthcare for pregnant women.

 As an 18-year-old girl, I am targeted by Planned Parenthood and other pro-abortion organizations because girls my age are the abortion industry’s target market.
 According to the American Journal of Physicians and Surgeons, 73% of women who have abortions are pressured into that fateful and irreversible choice.
 I am dedicated to protecting my friends and community from the horror of abortion and providing real alternatives which don’t cause the baby’s heart to stop and the mother’s heart to break.
 I know if my grandmother didn’t choose life for my mom through her unplanned and traumatic pregnancy when she was my age, I would not be speaking before you today.

 Since joining the pro-life movement as a preteen, I have grown to understand more fully abortion’s exploitation of women.
 As a life-long Texan, I support freedoms for individuals, which is why I support both the right for every child to have a chance at life in addition to practical, accessible, and compassionate alternatives to abortion for their mothers.
 Abortion compounds the hurt women carry, creating, not one, but two victims for each abortion.
 Unfortunately, abortion facilities exploit this lose-lose choice for financial gain.
 Abortion is not real healthcare.
 It is merely a talking point to further the business marketing strategy of abortion-funded facilities.